 The National Transportation Safety Board has advocated for the use of collision avoidance technology for some time.
 In a recent report, the NTSB has once again advanced the idea that these systems should be standard equipment on all vehicles.
 The report suggests that thousands of deaths and injuries each year could be prevented with the […]

-Rapoport Weisberg Sims & VanOverloop filed a medical malpractice lawsuit today in the Circuit Court of Cook County against a Chicago-area hospital for causing a baby to sustain a traumatic brain injury during delivery.
+Rapoport Sims Perry & VanOverloop filed a medical malpractice lawsuit today in the Circuit Court of Cook County against a Chicago-area hospital for causing a baby to sustain a traumatic brain injury during delivery.
 According to the lawsuit and the attached physician’s certificate of merit, an otherwise healthy baby was being delivered by cesarean section, […]

 Addressing the Problem of Aggressive Driving